wp-media/backwpup/readme.txt

 * %s = Two digit representation of the second

 == Changelog ==

+= 4.1.2 =
+Release date: Jun 27, 2024

+* Fixed: Open_basedir restriction on some servers
+* Added: Notice to ask users their experience with BackWpUp

 = 4.1.1 =
 Release date: Jun 18, 2024